Vampire/command-framework/readme/README_template.md

 ##### Hooking into a Sub Phase

-For each of the described sub phases exactly one context transformer that is compatible with the framework message can be registered.
+For each of the described sub phases, exactly one context transformer that is compatible with the framework message can be registered.
 If you need multiple such transformers, then make one distributing transformer that calls the other transformers in the intended order.
 You can also register one context transformer for multiple phases.
 The `transform` method gets the current phase as argument and can then decide what to do based on that phase parameter.

 A command context transformer can be registered by providing a CDI bean that implements the [`CommandContextTransformer`][CommandContextTransformer JavaDoc] interface.
-In the implementation of the `transform` method you can determine from the current command context and the given phase how you like the command context to be and return the adapted command context or even a completely new command context.
+In the implementation of the `transform` method, given the current phase, you can transform the current command context, or even return a completely new one.
 Additionally the bean has to be annotated with at least one [`@InPhase`][@InPhase JavaDoc] qualifier annotation, or it will simply not be used silently.
 The transformer will be called for each sub phase that is added with that annotation.

-There are also helper classes that can be used as super classes for own command context transformers like for example a provider that returns the mention string for the bot as command prefix if Javacord is used as the underlying message framework.
+There are also helper classes that can be used as super classes for own command context transformers, for example, a transformer that returns the mention string for the bot as command prefix if Javacord is used as the underlying message framework.

 _**Warning:**_ The command prefix can technically be configured to be empty, but this means that if the alias and